 Rania Zayyat, a sommelier in Austin, Texas, said the court’s system of examinations reinforces racism and sexism… In internal forums, members were roughly divided between the old guard, who felt that sommeliers should stay out of politics, and younger members who were furious that the court wouldn’t express support for its Black members and racial justice.JULIA MOSKIN, NEW YORK TIMES

-In that past several years, we have had countless articles and two bestselling books that outline a disturbing and deeply ingrained culture of sexual violence within the sommelier world.
+We have had countless articles and two bestselling books that outline a disturbing and deeply ingrained culture of sexual violence within the sommelier world in the past several years.
 Recently, the New York Times has released a report detailing widespread sexual violence at the very top of the CMSa.

 Twenty-one women told The New York Times that they have been sexually harassed, manipulated, or assaulted by male master sommeliers.
 They, and other current and former members of the court, say the abuse is a continuing problem of which its leadership has long been aware.Julia Moskin, New York Times